oshea/oshea.github.io/pages/management.md

 ### [Thoughts on building culture](https://www.linkedin.com/pulse/how-build-great-startup-culture-fred-stevens-smith/)

 - Culture is not designed.
-It is a mirror that reflects mack the collective personality of the team.
+It is a mirror that reflects back the collective personality of the team.
 - Hiring and firing is the biggest lever to influence culture.
 - Hiring skilled people that are bad for culture is a mistake.
 - Don't use the beer test or if you'd want to hang out with someone to decide if they are a cultural fit.